-Identifier of Shutdown
+Covers both General and Skilled Labour with Valid Medical results.
+These are contracted for a few days in a year covering scheduled plant maintenance shutdown for customers

 Process Description

 The initiator selects a Labour request to action.
 If the selected resources is a new employee the initiator captures new employer contract details.
 If the selected resource is a renewal employee the initiator filters the employee from the employee labor pool and updates the employee contract details.